JavaScriptToday/hacktoberfest/README.md

 To get started, simply add your name down below, along with the country you're from.
 That's it!
 The first 50 people will receive a free JavaScript Today sticker, of which you can see via the article above!

 **NOTE**: To get a sticker delivered to you, please send an email to contact@javascripttoday.com with your mailing address.
 We'll try to reach out to as many people as possible in the meantime.
+We're planning to have them sent out in November.
+When you receive it, please do show it off on socials!

 Thank you for participating! :D